-4.18 Local housing need is established through a housing needs survey which is undertaken in agreement and partnership with the relevant Town or Parish Council.
-It is also established through the Housing Waiting List of persons assessed according to the Council's Local
+4.18 Local housing need is established through a housing needs survey which is undertaken in agreement and partnership with the relevant local Town or Parish Council, it is also established through the Housing Waiting List (SA-MA5).

-Connections Policy as qualifying residents.
 The definition of Affordable Housing as set out within the NPPF encompasses social rented, affordable rented and intermediate housing provided to eligible households whose needs are not met by the market.
 Eligibility is determined with regard to local incomes and local house prices.
 The NPPF specifies that "low cost market housing" may not be considered as affordable housing for planning purposes.